How To Avoid US Bank Overdraft Fees

 An overdraft occurs when you make a charge against your account and you have insufficient funds to cover it.
 At U.S. Bank, there are various types of overdraft protection that can cover your shortfall until you deposit sufficient funds into your bank account.

 However, U.S. Bank will charge a fee whenever you overdraw your account, and the bank won’t necessarily cover your overdraft.
 Read on to find out exactly what kind of overdraft protection U.S. Bank offers and decide what’s best for your financial situation.

 Types of US Bank Overdraft Protection

-Now that you’re no longer wondering, “What is overdraft?”, it’s time to get into the specifics.
+Now that you’re no longer wondering what an overdraft is, it’s time to get into the specifics.
 U.S. Bank offers two types of overdraft protection: standard overdraft coverage and its signature Overdraft Protection.
 Regardless of which one you choose, you will be charged an overdraft transfer fee.

 Standard overdraft coverage comes with your U.S. Bank checking account and permits the bank to pay, at its discretion, checks, automatic bill payments and recurring debit transactions that result in an overdraft.
 If you have standard overdraft coverage, however, U.S. Bank will not pay ATM transactions and daily debit card transactions that trigger overdrafts.

 Overdraft Protection enables you to link your checking account to your savings account, line of credit or credit card account.
 U.S. Bank will use money from those accounts to cover any type of overdraft you incur, including ATM and daily debit transactions.

 A US Bank Overdraft Fee is $36 per item.
 If you overdraw your account by $5 or less, U.S. Bank will not charge you an overdraft fee.
 For overdrafts of $5.01 and more, however, you’ll be charged $36 for each instance, up to four times per day — so theoretically, you could incur up to $144 in overdraft charges each day.